 all Science worksheets

-Vocabulary regarding temperature and heat for children to cut out and match with the correct definitions.
+Vocabulary related to food chains for children to cut out and then match to the correct definitions.

 A worksheet showing the predictions and conclusions of an experiment into life cycles.
 Includes questions to encourage children to use their investigative skills.